JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/The_Importance_of_Worship_and_Prayer.md

 1. The impulse that leads us to worship God comes from a deep and genuine recognition of blessing, from the need to give thanks for the many incredible blessings that come to us as individuals, as a community, and as a planet.
 2. The impulse to serve our brothers and sisters comes from a deep recognition of our own hurt, our own “brokenness” As individuals, as a community and as a planet.

 When we are willing to recognize these blessings and express our gratitude, our hearts and minds will open, they will be renewed and transformed by the wonderful love of God.
-In one of the most astonishing statements in the book, Jesus says that worship makes the worshiper more and more like the being he worships ([UB 146:2.17](/en/The_Urantia_Book/146#p2_17)).
+In one of the most astonishing statements in the book, Jesus says that worship makes the worshiper more and more like the being he worships (<a id="a47_316"></a>[UB 146:2.17](/en/The_Urantia_Book/146#p2_17)).

 When we are willing to see and recognize that we are broken and wounded, recognize our hurt as a community and the hurt of the planet, then we can truly become servants of the kingdom and enter into the eternal joy of our Master.
 The insight that comes from deep awareness of the pain and suffering of the world is a powerful source of inspiration in service.